 Home made experiments

-The third group of evidence in our wrap up is an ever-growing list of homemade experiments designed to test or prove scripting, handicapping or something similar.
+The third type of alleged evidence is an ever-growing list of homemade experiments designed to test or prove scripting, handicapping or something similar.

-On the site, we have looked into three different studies, which are quite representative to a lot of other examples floating around on the internet:
+On the site, we have looked into a variety of studies, which are quite representative to a lot of other examples floating around on the internet:

-There are all sorts of things wrong with these experiments.
-Data are not recorded systematically, the measurement methods are not reliable, samples are far too small and so on and so on.
+Additionally, there are all sorts of other things wrong with these experiments.
+Data is not recorded systematically, samples are far too small and so on and so on.

 Take as an example xtoonator: